Biography

 ' HOME NEWS - Monday Dec.
 23rd 1816 Thomas Scard Jnr died Saturday last at his home at Totton.'

-Thomas [Jnr] was survived by his wife Mary [nee Yeats] of twenty-one years marriage and their children, the youngest aged four years.
-There is evidence that a huge debt had been thrust upon the
+Thomas [Jnr] was survived by his wife Mary [nee Yeates] of twenty-one years marriage and their children, the youngest aged four years.

 Excerpt: The insolvent (i.e. Wm.
 Smith) was opposed by Mr. Brodrick, for Messrs Thomas and John Scard .........
 The insolvent, who is very feeble, stated